 Scuba Diver Killed by Shark Off Stratham Beach, Western Australia

-Adelaide Now says Hugh Edwards, an author of books about sharks (such as <Shark) says he is almost certain the scuba diver was killed by a great white.
+Adelaide Now reports that Hugh Edwards, an author of books about sharks (such as <Shark) says he is almost certain the scuba diver was killed by a great white.
 He also says it can't be ruled out that one shark was behind all the recent attacks in Western Australia.

 There have been four fatal shark attacks in Western Australia since September 2011.
 Before 2011 deaths from shark attacks were far less frequent, averaging only about one every two years between 2000 and 2010.
 The Western Australia Department of Fisheries is now looking for the shark.
-They have a section about sharks here on their website, which includes some shark safety tips.
-The WA Department of Fisheries writes that shark attacks are rare and much less frequent than road traffic fatalities:
+They write that shark attacks are rare and much less frequent than road traffic fatalities:

 Of course, the rarity of shark attacks does not take away from the horrific nature of a fatal attack when it does occur.
 Nor does the seemingly random nature of shark attacks help to allay fears about being bitten.
 The wide range of shark behaviours, injuries to victims and circumstances involved with shark attacks, suggest that there is no easy single explanation for why sharks very occasionally bite people.